saoudh/db-vendo-client/docs/stop.md

 # `stop(id, [opt])`

-This endpoint is only available with `dbnav` profile.
+This endpoint is not available with `dbweb` profile.

 `id` must be in one of these formats: